tinatrinh8/Data-Science-Gentrification-Study/README.md

 # Toronto Ward Gentrification Study 🥭🌠🕰️🍄🎨

-## 🪄 Phase 2: Physical Design and Data Staging 🪄
+## 🪄 Physical Design and Data Staging 🪄

 ### 🚴🏻‍♀️ Overview
 In our research, our focus is on analyzing gentrification across different Toronto neighborhoods by examining contributing factors and finding correlations.
 The study involves analyzing data related to Age, Education, Demolition, Ward, Income, Household, Building Permit, Ethnocultural, Employment, Shelter, and Industry to determine their relationship with high and low gentrification levels.